Last updated: February 17, 2023

 Roughly following the Parramatta River in Sydney’s west, the Parramatta Valley Cycleway is a 15 km long shared-use cycle and pedestrian path.

 The starting point of the cycleway is at Morrison Bay Park in Putney, and it continues along the river to Parramatta Wharf or even further to Parramatta Park.

 The track crosses various bridges and boardwalks, and apart from a few suburban streets, it is almost entirely a car-free path.

 The 10B Trail is an exciting cycling route through Dharawal National Park from north to south, with the southern entrance on Appin Road and the northern entrance in Wedderburn.

-It’s 15 km long unsealed road from start to finish, suitable for both mountain bikes as well as road bicycles, with a somewhat steep descent and ascent at Stokes Creek near the northern entrance.
+It’s a 15 km long unsealed road from start to finish, suitable for mountain bikes and road bicycles, with a somewhat steep descent and ascent at Stokes Creek near the northern entrance.

-Read more about this area of Sydney in our guide to Dharawal National Park, with an outline of the most popular sights and trails.
+Read more about this area of Sydney in our guide to Dharawal National Park, with a summary of the most popular sights and trails.